Does Tea Help to Induce Labour?

 The method of making tea to induce labour is a bit different than your usual way of making tea.
 This might take a little longer.
 Here’s what you need to do:

-- Add one tablespoon of a herbal tea powder in a mug.
+- Add one tablespoon of herbal tea powder to a mug.

 - Cover the mug with a saucer to conserve as much heat and steam as possible in the mug.